Young Justice: Legacy: Development

 Young Justice: Legacy was originally scheduled to be released in February 2013, on the Nintendo DS, Microsoft Windows, PlayStation 3, Wii, and Xbox 360.
 The game would also feature the original lineup of characters from the first season, but after the premiere of the second season, the lineup was changed.
 The game was delayed, eventually to September and then to November 2013, for Nintendo 3DS, Microsoft Windows, PlayStation 3, Wii U, and Xbox 360, with no mention in the delay announcements of either a Nintendo DS or a Wii version.

 Many of the initial delays resulted from production uncertainty.
-In its pre-production phase throughout late 2011 into late 2012, the development of the game shifted between Little Orbit's in house development branch (Game Machine), their contractor in Madrid (Freedom Factory), and a satellite studio in Melbourne (Game Machine).
+In its pre-production phase throughout late 2011 into late 2012, the development of the game shifted between Little Orbit's in-house development branch (Game Machine), their contractor in Madrid (Freedom Factory), and a satellite studio in Melbourne (Game Machine).
 Once initial quality issues and developer responsibilities settled, the game was completed.

-On April 3, 2013, Namco Bandai Games announced that they're in a partnership with Little Orbit Games to distribute the game in Europe and the Middle East.
+On April 3, 2013, Namco Bandai Games announced that they had partnered with Little Orbit to distribute Young Justice: Legacy in Europe and the Middle East.

 On August 3, 2013, it was announced on the game's official Facebook page that the game would be delayed for the Windows and all Nintendo platforms until November 2013, while the game would be released as scheduled for the Wii console.
 The announcement said that the Nintendo versions of the game would "have the same story from Brandon and Greg and will be using the same art, but will have their own combat style to take advantage of their unique controls", while noting that "development is running a little behind, so the official release date has been pushed back to November."

 On October 27, 2013, it was announced that due to several factors ranging from quality issues to lack of retailer support, Little Orbit had to cancel the Wii and Wii U versions.
 The Xbox 360, PS3, 3DS, and Windows versions were released as planned.